 - you should know that tigecycline may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, or injections).
 Talk to your doctor about using another form of birth control.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while using tigecycline injection, call your doctor.

 - plan to avoid unnecessary or prolonged exposure to sunlight or ultraviolet light (tanning beds and sun lamps) and to wear protective clothing, sunglasses, and sunscreen.
 Tigecycline injection may make your skin sensitive to sunlight or ultraviolet light.

-- you should know that when tigecycline injection is used during pregnancy or in babies or children up to age 8, it can cause the teeth to become permanently stained.
+- you should know that when tigecycline injection is used during the second or third trimester of pregnancy or in babies or children up to age 8, it can cause the teeth to become permanently stained and temporarily affect bone growth.
 Tigecycline should not be used in children under age 8 unless your doctor decides it is needed.

 What special dietary instructions should I follow?